dannsam/xenko-docs/manual/physics/rigid-body.md

 Property              | Description
 ----------------------|---------------------------------------------------------
-Collision group       | Defines to which collision group this entity belongs.
+Collision group       | Defines to which collision group this rigidbody belongs.
-Can collide with      | Defines with which groups this entity can collide.
+Can collide with      | Defines with which groups this rigidbody can collide.
-Collision events      | Toggles whether this entity received collision events.
+Collision events      | Toggles whether this rigidbody received collision events. (this is useful just to increase performance when processing collisions after the simulation, it has no implications in the physics world)
-Can Sleep             | Toggles whether this entity can sleep.
+Can Sleep             | Toggles whether this entity can sleep. (this is useful just to increase performance as bodies will stop under a certain threshold)
 Restitution           | This coefficient defines how much energy remains after a collision for the objects to rebound from one another.
 Typical values range from 0...1 where 0 means all energy is lost, and 1 means all energy is preserved and the objects will move away from each other at the same speed they collided.
-Friction              | Defines how much surface friction this entity has.
+Friction              | Defines how much surface friction this rigidbody has.
-Rolling Friction      | Defines how much rolling friction this entity has.
+Rolling Friction      | Defines how much rolling friction this rigidbody has.
 Ccd Motion Threshold  | Continuous collision detected velocity threshold - this value indicates at which velocity the Ccd kicks in to prevent errors for objects that are moving very fast.
 Ccd Swept Sphere Radius | Continuous collision detected sphere radius - this is the radius of the bounding sphere containing the position between 2 physics frames.
-Is Trigger            | Toggles whether this entity is a trigger.
+Is Trigger            | Toggles whether this rigidbody is a trigger. (which means it will not have dynamic response anymore as well)
-Is Kinematic          | Toggles whether this entity is kinemetic, i.e. interacting with other physics objects.
+Is Kinematic          | Toggles whether this rigidbody is kinemetic (which means it is driven by the Transformation component of the entity this rigidbody is contained)
-Mass                  | Defines the mass of this entity in KG.
+Mass                  | Defines the mass of this entity.
+(KG is not correct, the solver uses a non physically correct unit and masses should not have big discrepancies between bodies, a more complex solver is required for KG correctness)
 Linear Damping        | Damping factor for directional forces.
 Angular Damping       | Damping factor for rotational forces.
 Override gravity      | Use custom set gravity vector.